MinYaoJhu/Advanced_R/Ch6_Functions_1.md

     f2()
     ```

-> 100. Lazy evaluation, Default arguments.
+> 100. Lazy evaluation, Default arguments. `x = z`can be supplied inside the function

 3. What does this function return?
 Why?
 Which principle does it illustrate?